MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/maintain-managed-solutions.md

 <a name="BKMK_VersionCompatibilty"></a>
 ## Version compatibility
- Any solution exported from a newer version of [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] Customer Engagement cannot be imported into an older version of Dynamics 365.
+ Any solution exported from a newer version of [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] Customer Engagement cannot be imported into an older version of Dynamics 365 for Customer Engagement.
 This includes major and minor versions.
-Solutions exported from an earlier version of Dynamics 365 can be imported into later versions as shown in the following chart.
+Solutions exported from an earlier version of Dynamics 365 for Customer Engagement can be imported into later versions as shown in the following chart.

 ![Solution version compatiblity](media/crm_v9.0_solution_compatibility_chart.png)